-Information for patients
+Information for patients from the Oral and Maxillofacial Department

 This leaflet aims to help you understand any future treatment you may have, and answer many commonly asked questions.
 If you have any queries after reading this leaflet, please ask a member of staff.